Outcome

 Orthomolecular physicians report a 75-85% success rate in treating schizophrenia, with both the extent and the likelihood of improvement in stark contrast to long-range outcome with mainstream methods.
+Their nutrient-based treatments include vitamin approaches for histapenia, histadelia, pyroluria, allergies, sugar issues, metal metabolism dysfunction, toxicity, neurotransmitter imbalances, and confounding medical illness.

 In 1952 a young farm boy, a diagnosed schizophrenic, had been steadily deteriorating, despite all conventional medical efforts.
 He became catatonic and unable to speak or use the bathroom.
 Eventually, he lapsed into a coma.
 His doctors believed he was dying due to his schizophrenia, and placed him on a terminal care list.

 Over the years, orthomolecular physicians observed patients to generally fall (with some overlap) into specific biotypes.
-Nutritive adjustments bringing a biotype into balance were found to correspondingly improve symptoms of schizophrenia, eventually leading to great improvement or recovery for most patients.
+Nutritive adjustments bringing a biotype into balance were found to correspondingly improve symptoms of schizophrenia, eventually leading to great improvement or recovery for most individuals.

 Histapenia - The farm boy described above probably belonged to this biotype.
 Histapenia is characterized by depressed blood levels of histamine, brain overmethylation with low folate, and, usually, excess copper.
 Histapenia, combined with metal metabolism dysfunction, is the most prevalent biotype in schizophrenia, affecting an estimated 40-50% of patients.
+It may be present in 90 to 95% of paranoid schizophrenics.

-Patients with histapenia tend to have classic schizophrenic symptoms (paranoia, grandiosity, hallucinations, thought disorder).
-Treatment now typically includes not only B3 and C, but also folic acid, B6, B12, zinc, manganese, antioxidants, and various other nutrients, along with restriction of copper intake.
+Treatment now typically includes not only B3 and C, but also folate, B6, B12, zinc, manganese, vitamin E, selenium, other antioxidants, omega 3 and various other nutrients, as per individual need.
+Also, restriction of copper.

-Eventually, new people and situations became so stressful, that she chose to have personal contact only with her family, communicating with close friends by letter (The soul selects her own society/ Then closes the door.)
-Throughout her life, she was plagued by intermittent depression, cluster headaches, fatigue, and severe eye pains.
+Pyroluria - The poet, Emily Dickinson, though not schizophrenic, displayed many pyroluric characteristics.
+Although reasonably happy as a child, as a teenager, she became increasingly isolated.
+Eventually, new people and situations became so stressful that she chose to have personal contact only with her family, communicating with close friends only by letter.
+Throughout her life, she was plagued by intermittent depression, cluster headaches, fatigue, and severe eye pain.

 Cerebral allergy - In 1949 Mary Hollister was referred to Dr. Theron Randolph for incapacitating headaches, extreme hyperactivity and severe depression.
 In his office she ate some beets she had brought with her, and two hours later was hospitalized for psychosis.
-Later she became depressed and disoriented and then all symptoms ended.
+Later, she became depressed and disoriented, and then, all symptoms ended.
 When Randolph tested her with beets, she again became temporarily psychotic.
 This case marked the beginning of investigations into the connection between allergy and schizophrenia.

 Miscellaneous nutritional imbalances - in perhaps 10% of cases, assorted nutritional deficiencies or excesses, not encompassed above, are the major consideration.
 Malabsorption is often a factor.